Sign up for the Family Tree Newsletter Plus, you’ll receive our 10 Essential Genealogy Research Forms PDF as a special thank you!

 A death notice is the most frequently published death-related item in the newspaper.
 These short pieces, which might simply announce the death or also publicize funeral arrangements, are in fact classified advertisements printed in the newspaper, and are usually written by the family.
 Although not actually an obituary, a death announcement could be just as good for research purposes.
 Take note of the subtle difference, though, especially if you call a paper asking about its obituaries when your ancestor really appeared in the death notices.

 Cards of thanks

 Don’t stop with just the obituary or death notice, particularly as you research in older newspapers.
-Although not as common as it once was, a deceased person’s family often would place a “card of thanks” in the paper.
-These announcements were a way for the family to thank the community for help and support offered during their time of grief.
+Although not as common as it once was, a “card of thanks” in the paper was a way for the family to thank the community for help and support offered during their time of grief.
 If you were unable to locate the other two notices, you may have more luck with this third item.

 A History of Obituaries